MikeLundahl/print-all/README.md

 # PRINT-ALL (for Microsoft Windows)
 A CLI app that prints all documents in specified folder and its sub-folders.
+Feel free to clone this repo or download the latest release.

 #### Prerequisite
 * Make sure to have Python 3 installed